-Makes sense when the character is already mortally wounded, and can be a natural end to Your Days Are Numbered
+This may make pragmatic sense when the character is already mortally wounded or unable to escape from an oncoming deadly threat.
+This can be a natural end to Your Days Are Numbered.
+Compare Doomed Hurt Guy.

 Can be a Death Trope, so expect spoilers.

-- Done in Weiß Kreuz.
-Birman, one of Weiss' handlers, is captured and subjected to Mutilation Interrogation by La Mort.
-The boys are ordered to kill her before she cracks and tells them everything she knows; when they protest, Manx reminds them that they're killers, not rescuers.
+- In the Weiß Kreuz Dramatic Precious Drama CD, Birman is captured and subjected to Mutilation Interrogation by La Mort.
+Weiss is ordered to kill her before she cracks and tells them everything she knows; when they protest, Manx reminds them that they're killers, not rescuers.
 When they find her alive, they decide to rescue her anyway, and she asks Aya for the gun he carries as a backup weapon, saying grimly that she's still got one finger to pull a trigger with.
 Aya gives it to her, apparently thinking she wanted to help cover their escape, but she explains the trope and shoots herself instead.

 - Main character Seiya attempts to pull this in Saint Seiya when he's under the effects of a poison-based technique and Shun can't fight his own Evil Counterpart properly, since one of his chains is wrapped around Seiya's arm to keep him from falling off a cliff.
 Seiya mentions this trope right before he uses his free hand to cut off the already-damaged chain and willingly throw himself off, which sends Shun into an Unstoppable Rage against his enemy.
 Luckily, Seiya lives to tell.
 Barely, but he does.

-- Geppetto in Disney's Pinocchio.
-After Monstro destroys their raft, he tells Pinocchio to "save yourself" as he sinks under the water.
-Pinocchio gives his life getting him safely to shore, and even then Geppetto, still barely conscious, continues to say it.
+- Pinocchio: After Monstro destroys their raft, Geppetto tells Pinocchio to "save yourself" as he sinks under the water.
+Pinocchio gives his life getting him safely to shore, and even then, Geppetto, still barely conscious, continues to say it.